Cupping

 Use an ancient technique to stimulate blood flow and improve wellness

-How can cupping nourish you?
+How can Cupping nourish you?

 This modality involves placing cups made from glass, bamboo, ceramic or other materials on the skin[1] and creating suction to slightly raise skin and soft tissue.
 Traditionally, cups are heated by burning alcohol, herbs or other fuel inside, then emptied and placed on the skin.
 As the air inside the cup cools, its pressure drops[2] and suction is created.
 More modern cupping devices use a pneumatic hand pump[3] to suck the air out of the cup after it is applied to the skin, giving the practitioner greater control over the degree of suction.